JPCBRGS/college-projects/strassen_algorithm/README.md

 **For More Information About the Algorithm, Access:** https://en.wikipedia.org/wiki/Strassen_algorithm

 ## Main Programming Concepts Found Here:
-- Basic programming: conditionals, functions, loops and more
+- Basic programming: conditionals, functions, loops and more;
-- Recursivity
+- Recursivity;
-- Pointers and references
+- Pointers and references;
-- Dynamic memory allocation
+- Dynamic memory allocation.